Cristian Makaté

-Cristian Makaté Bokoya (born 21 September 2002) is a professional footballer who plays as a Forward for Belgian Pro League club Union SG.
+Cristian Makaté Bokoya (born 21 September 2002) is a professional footballer who plays as a forward for Challenger Pro League club Lierse.
 Born in Spain, he plays for the Equatorial Guinea national team.

 Club career

 On 25 November 2021, Makaté signed for Spanish side CF Platges de Calvià.
 He was regarded as a prospect while playing for the club.

 On 14 October 2022, Makaté signed for Belgian side Royale Union Saint-Gilloise B. He was regarded as one of the club's most important players.

 On 2 June 2025, Makaté extended his Union SG contract until 2029 and was definitely promoted to the first team.
+On 28 January 2026, he moved to loan to La Louvière.

+On 12 August 2026, Makaté signed for Challenger Pro League club Lierse a two-year contract with an option to extend.

 International career

 Makaté is an Equatorial Guinea international.
 He was first called up to the Equatorial Guinea national football team in 2024.